sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/29/2023 21:31 PT_
+_Updated 3/30/2023 18:45 PT_

-Regression on Android v8.0 is underway.
-The new ETA for the Android release is 30th.
+v8.0 has begun 7 day rollout on Android.
 The schedule for v8.1 has been updated so that some critical bugs can be addressed on Android.

 ***

 ### Upcoming Releases

-- v8.0    - March 30, 2023 (Android)
 - v8.1.   - April 12, 2023
 - v8.2.   - May 3, 2023

 ### Past Releases
+- v8.0    - March 30, 2023 (Android)
 - v8.0    - March 15, 2023 (iOS)
 - v7.21   - February 7, 2023 (iOS)
 - v7.20.1 - January 23, 2023 (Android)